 - Most tablets or capsules are billed as each.
 Vials containing powder for reconstitution to be injected are billed by the number of vials--each.
 Other items that normally are billed as each are blood factor units, kits, packets, syringes, condoms, and diaphragms.

-each twin pack is billed as a quantity of 1
+Each (1 inhaler is billed as a quantity of 1)

 Where may I see a list of the drugs covered by the Arkansas Medicaid program?

-It is not feasible for Arkansas Medicaid to maintain a complete, current list of covered drugs because new products are released so frequently.
-However, the agency provides guidelines for determining what products are payable.
+Arkansas Medicaid provides guidelines for determining what products are payable.
 Coverage of any product depends on the manufacturer's or labeler's participation in the federal rebate program administered by the Centers for Medicare and Medicaid Services.
 The Arkansas Medicaid Pharmacy Provider Manual defines the scope of coverage in Section II.
-Several other factors affecting coverage and limitations of payment for drugs, previously listed in Section V, are now available at the web.
-View prescription drug information on the web.
 You can download the Pharmacy Provider Manual free.

 Providers can now change their patient caseloads online at the Arkansas Medicaid website utilizing the Provider Information Portal.
 To set the PCP caseload over 2500, Provider Enrollment requires a written request stating why the higher caseload is needed.
 The request should be mailed to:Medicaid Provider Enrollment Unit

 No faxes or photocopies will be accepted.
 An original signature is required on the request.
 If the PCP caseload is set over 2500 using the online form, an error will be reported and no change will be made.

 Non-facility providers can change their demographic information online after they have logged onto the provider information portal.